 Running for Office

 The process of running for office in the City of Waukesha is guided by Wisconsin Election and Campaign Laws, Chapters 5-12 and the Wisconsin Elections Commission (WEC).
 An important role of the City of Waukesha Clerk’s Office is to provide information and assistance to any person interested in running for public office in the City.
 However, as per Wisconsin state law: Any person interested in running for office has the burden and responsibility of understanding and complying with candidate filing and campaign finance reporting requirements in Chapter 8 of Wisconsin Statutes.
+Please call (262) 524-3550 to schedule a time to meet with the Clerk's Office to go over filing information.

 Per Wisconsin Statute 62.09(2), no person shall be elected to a city office who is not, at the time of election, a citizen of the United States and the State of Wisconsin, and an elector of the City of Waukesha, and in the case of an aldermanic district office, of the aldermanic district, and actually residing therein.